Phill Jupitus: Theatre

 Jupitus co-wrote and starred in the play Waiting for Alice with Andre Vincent which had a run at the Edinburgh Fringe Festival.
-The world premiere took place on 16 July 2007 at the St. Ives Theatre in St Ives, Cornwall.
+The premiere took place on 16 July 2007 at the St. Ives Theatre in St Ives, Cornwall.

 Jupitus and Marcus Brigstocke appeared together in the UK tour of Totally Looped, performing at the Theatre Royal, Brighton, the Kings Theatre, Southsea and the Victoria Hall, Stoke-on-Trent in spring 2009.

 In October 2009, Jupitus joined the West End theatre cast of Hairspray, playing the role of Edna Turnblad at the Shaftesbury Theatre.
 He joined the 2011 tour of Spamalot, playing the role of King Arthur.

 On 16 January 2015, Jupitus was confirmed as starring opposite Jason Manford in the 2015 tour of Mel Brooks' musical The Producers, portraying Franz Liebkind.
 He has since appeared in Chitty Chitty Bang Bang also alongside Jason Manford on a tour of the UK.